Condensation Control Specialists

 The installation of suitable extractor fans in the moisture-producing rooms of a property such as a kitchen, bathroom and en-suites, will help remove the majority of this moisture-laden air from these areas (that are most responsible for condensation), with minimal running costs.
 This is a requirement within the Building Regulations for new properties being built, whilst also applying to existing buildings.

 There are many types of extractor fans available such as those that run continuously in the background or those which incorporate a humidistat that will control the operation of the fan within certain humidity limits.
 It is also possible to install fans that have an integrated heat exchanger and these have the advantage of providing effective ventilation while reducing heat loss from the property.
 It is very important that these types of fans are professionally specified and commissioned by a suitably trained and qualified specialist.

 Where an open fire or fixed gas fire exists, a certain amount of “natural” ventilation will occur and where additional ventilation is provided it is important that this is not blocked off.

 The use of specialist insulation materials fixed to the outside of the building and insulation in cavity walls will help to improve the thermal dynamics of the building and may help overcome condensation.

 An alternative to heating and ventilation for the control of moisture in the air is a dehumidifier.
 This is a device that draws in air, cools it to remove moisture which is collected in a reservoir and reheats it to an acceptable temperature before re-circulating it—these can be costly to run, however, and may not be considered a long-term solution.

-Other devices that may be considered are positive pressure condensation control units also known as Positive Input Ventilation (PIV) units.
-These take dryer air from roof spaces or lofts and mix this with air in the dwelling.
+Another condensation control device that may be considered is a positive pressure condensation control unit, also known as Positive Input Ventilation (PIV) units.
+These take drier air from roof spaces or lofts and mix this with air in the dwelling.
 This is done at a very low rate (below half an air change per hour) and has the effect of lowering total moisture content and removing moist air by natural leakage.